alemar11/ios-watchos-tvos-macos-resources/README.md

 * [Koloda](https://github.com/Yalantis/Koloda) - KolodaView is a class designed to simplify the implementation of Tinder like cards on iOS.
 * [MaterialCardView](https://github.com/cemolcay/MaterialCardView)
 * [MPParallaxView](https://github.com/DroidsOnRoids/MPParallaxView) - Apple TV Parallax effect in Swift.
+* [PKHUD](https://github.com/pkluz/PKHUD) - A Swift based reimplementation of the Apple HUD (Volume, Ringer, Rotation,…) for iOS 8.
 * [Shimmer](https://github.com/facebook/Shimmer)
 * [SingleLineShakeAnimation](https://github.com/haaakon/SingleLineShakeAnimation) - Shake a view with a single line of code with a non-intrusive extension for UIView, with good support for accessability, written in Swift.
 * [Smile-Lock](https://github.com/liu044100/Smile-Lock) - A library for make a beautiful Passcode Lock View.